musa-509-spring-2023/course-info/README.md

 1. **Spatial Analytics with Databases** -- learn the basics of SQL and PostGIS for exploring datasets and answering questions of your data
 2. **Scripting with Cloud Services** -- building basic scripts with queries and interacting with web services/APIs programmatically
 3. **Data Pipelining** -- use Python or JavaScript and SQL to automate extracting, transforming, and loading data into a data warehouse
-4. **Building Dashboards** -- build a dashboard to answer operational questions using visualizations of dynamic data
+4. **Building Interfaces** -- build a dashboard and APIs to answer operational questions using dynamic representations data

 ## Course Schedule
 (subject to adapt to the flow of the semester)